 - You can use a stand mixer with a dough hook or opt to make this cake dough by hand (I often do).

-- In a large bowl (or bowl of a stand mixer), combine the flour and the sugar with a whisk to break up any lumps.
+- In a large bowl (or bowl of a stand mixer), combine the flour and the sugar with a whisk to break up any lumps.4 cups flour (I use a combo of unbleached all-purpose flour and Spelt flour, but feel free to use all-purpose flour only), 2 cups coconut sugar (you can use pure cane sugar, if preferred)

 - Use your hands to combine the ingredients, ensuring no chunks of butter are left.
 If using a stand mixer, let the dough hook mix and knead your dough on a low to medium setting.